-Matthew has been Principal Trombone with the Royal Philharmonic Orchestra since 2010.
-Following this appointment he gained principle positions with the Aurora Orchestra and the brass septet Septura.
+Matthew is Principal Trombone with the Royal Philharmonic Orchestra, the Aurora Orchestra and the brass septet Septura.
 He is also on the teaching faculty at the Royal Academy of Music in London and is an active soloist.

 Matthew has been part of the teaching faculty of London’s Royal Academy of Music in 2012.
 He dedicates an ever-increasing amount of time to trombone students and their education through one-to-one teaching, masterclasses and clinics.
 Trombone pedagogy forms an important part of his own study and he strives to develop this part of his portfolio over the future.
 He is regularly invited to brass festivals across the world to teach and inspire the next generation of young brass players, in places such as Melbourne, Wellington (NZ), New York, Sarajevo, Finland, Argentina and China.